petsc/petsc/doc/docs/manual/getting_started.rst

     such, these codes are not intended for examination by users.

 -  ``interface`` - The calling sequences for the abstract interface to the component.
+In other words, provides the abstract base classes for the objects.
    Code here does not know about particular implementations.

--  ``impls`` - Source code for one or more implementations.
+-  ``impls`` - Source code for one or more implementations of the class for particular data structures or algorithms.

 -  ``utils`` - Utility routines.
 Source here may know about the implementations, but ideally will not know about implementations for